Dirac mass dynamics in multidimensional nonlocal parabolic equations: Numerics

 We first illustrate the fact that a isotropic approximation of a Dirac mass will give rise to different dynamics than an anisotropic.
 This anisotropy is measured with $u$ and we choose two initial data.
 In the first case $-D^2u^0$ is ''far'' from the identity matrix and in the second case it is isotropic:

 We also choose a growth rate $R$ with gradient along the diagonal:

-Here although, we start with initial data centered on the diagonal and $\na R$ pointing along the diagonal to the origin, the concentration point leaves the diagonal with the anisotropic initial data \eqref{eq.iniasy} (cf. Figure \ref{fi.asymIni} (a)).
+Here although, we start with initial data centered on the diagonal and $\na R$ pointing along the diagonal to the origin, the concentration point with the anisotropic initial data \eqref{eq.iniasy} leaves the diagonal (cf. Figure \ref{fi.asymIni} (a)).
 The isotropic initial data moves along the diagonal as expected by symmetry reasons (cf. Figure \ref{fi.asymIni} (b)).